 The Philippines have several cities and towns that are located in the coastal areas and most probably near the estuaries.
 The City of Manila has several estuaries that dump to Manila Bay.
 These estuaries have been polluted for several decades that fish, plants and other animals can hardly survive the murky and dirty waters of these estuaries.
 Many years ago, the cleaning up of Pasig River have been on-going and already changed the looks of the river – no more garbage floating on the river.
 Well, occasionally a few can be seen floating.
 This is thrown by hard-headed riverside dwellers and factories along the river.
 Example of cities with estuaries are the following:

-- Ilog River Estuary, Negros Occidental, Philippines – fishing
+Ilog River Estuary, Negros Occidental, Philippines – fishing, river cruise or tourism.

-- Quinaorian River at Victorias City, Philippines – shipping
+Malihaw River at Victorias City, Philippines – shipping, Fishing, Nipa Growing.

 (Citation: Thank you to denr10org – the Department of Environment and Natural Resources, through Mon Paje for sharing this video on youtube.
 The voting has already been done and PPUR has already been declared as one of the 7 Wonders of Nature.
 The video was placed here to support the discussion about PPUR as one of the most unique underground Estuaries in the world.)